PM urges international community to stop India's human rights violations in Occupied Kashmir

 “But this is not enough as a dossier released by Pakistan last month providing irrefutable evidence of inhuman behaviour of India, should be exposed before the world.”

-He said it was responsibility of the UN Security Council that it should ensure implementation of its resolutions on Kashmir so that Kashmiris could get their right to self-determination.
+He said it was the responsibility of the UN Security Council that it should ensure the implementation of its resolutions on Kashmir so that Kashmiris could get their right to self-determination.